sharad-s/react-audio-player/README.md

 ### Example

-See the example directory for a basic working example of using this.
-You can run it with the command `npm run example`.
+See the example directory for a basic working example of using this project.
+To run it locally, run `npm install` in the example directory and then `npm start`.

 ## Props